Martchus/PKGBUILDs/README.md

 * Packages [I maintain in the AUR](https://aur.archlinux.org/packages/?O=0&SeB=M&K=Martchus&outdated=&SB=v&SO=d&PP=50&do_Search=Go) and many more:
     * misc packages, eg. Subtitle Composer, openelec-dvb-firmware, Jangouts
-    * `mingw-w64-*` packages which allow to build for Windows (i686/x86_64) under Arch Linux, e.g. FreeType 2, Qt 5 and Qt 6
+    * `mingw-w64-*` packages which allow to build for Windows (i686/x86_64, libstdc++) under Arch Linux, e.g. FreeType 2, Qt 5 and Qt 6
-    * `mingw-w64-clang-aarch64-*` packages which allow to build for Windows (aarch64 via LLVM/Clang) under Arch Linux, so far only binutils/mingw-w64 provided
+    * `mingw-w64-clang-aarch64-*` packages which allow to build for Windows (aarch64, libc++) via LLVM/Clang as provided by Arch Linux, so far only core packages provided
     * `static-compat-*` packages containing static libraries to build self-contained applications running on older GNU/Linux distributions under Arch Linux
     * `android-*` packages which allow to build for Android under Arch Linux,